Evaluation of Teaching

 Students evaluate courses and individual instructors.
 Course evaluations are completed at the end of each semester.
 Students rate the courses numerically for clarity of expectations and provide an overall numerical rating.
 Comments are collected in a group meeting and can also be submitted anonymously by students.
 Numerical data and comments for each course are sent to the course coordinator and the collegiate curriculum committee.

-Methods for instructor evaluations vary by department.
-The VPM and VBS departments will be soliciting formal evaluations on instructors by semester rather than by course.
+Departments solicit formal evaluations on instructors by semester rather than by course.
 Evaluations will be sent out through Academic and Student Affairs.
 Students will be asked to evaluate those instructors with a higher teaching load only.
 This is to maximize the response rate and accuracy of the instructor evaluations for promotion and annual report documentation.
 All instructors may solicit informal evaluations during their regular class times and are encouraged to do so for formative purposes.
-VCS department plans are still in discussion.